-If you wish to carry out management to benefit an SSSI and / or Natura site, you can apply for any management options (with the exception of the Hen Harrier Grassland Management option which is only available in Orkney) or capital items which will benefit the special features of the site, even if they do not appear on your list of targeted options.

-If you wish to apply for an option that does not appear on your targeted list then you must first obtain an endorsement from Scottish Natural Heritage and submit this along with your Agri-Environment Climate Scheme application.
+If you wish to carry out management to benefit an SSSI and / or European site, you can apply for any management options (with the exception of the Hen Harrier Grassland Management option which is only available in Orkney) or capital items which will benefit the special features of the site, even if they do not appear on your list of targeted options.
+However, if you wish to apply for an option that does not appear on your targeted list then you must first obtain an endorsement from NatureScot and submit this along with your Agri-Environment Climate Scheme application.
+For 2021 applications, if you received a NatureScot (SNH) endorsement for your 2015 or 2016 round contract for the same option on the same land, please submit this with your 2021 application.

-Assessment of applications for SSSIs or Natura sites
+Assessment of applications for SSSIs or European sites

-Your case officer will consider the effects of your proposed management on the SSSI and / or Natura site features and consult Scottish Natural Heritage and other relevant regulatory bodies.
+Your case officer will consider the effects of your proposed management on the SSSI and / or European site features and consult NatureScot and other relevant regulatory bodies.